 Instagram says you should use your bio to “tell potential customers more about your business.”

 Instagram Stories give you the chance to show the people behind your brand, and to give followers a chance to see what’s happening at your company in real time.

 That kind of real brand insight is hard to imitate.
 That’s why Instagram specifically suggests you boost authenticity by using Instagram Stories to “provide a behind the scenes look at your business.”

 Get followers involved

 Engagement is always a good signal of authenticity on social channels.
 To further highlight your authenticity, Instagram suggests that you encourage customers to tag your business in their posts, “so people can see posts from customers using your product or service.”

-Whether you’re verified or not, save time managing your Instagram presence by using Hootsuite to schedule and publish posts, grow your audience, and track success with easy-to-use analytics.
+Save time managing your Instagram presence by using Hootsuite to schedule and publish posts, grow your audience, and track success with easy-to-use analytics—all from the same dashboard that you run your other social media profiles on.
 Try it free today.